- Search The Registry

 *Homer G. Phillips Hospital is celebrated on this date in 1937.
 It was the first and only hospital for Blacks in St. Louis, Missouri.

-At the time the public City Hospital served only whites.
-A group of Black community leaders persuaded the city in 1919 to purchase a 177-bed hospital (formerly owned by Barnes Medical College) at Garrison and Lawson avenues on the north side of the city to serve Blacks.
+At the time, the public City Hospital served only whites.
+A group of Black community leaders persuaded the city in 1919 to purchase a 177-bed hospital (formerly owned by Barnes Medical College) at Garrison and Lawson avenues on the city's north side to serve Blacks.
 This hospital, designated as City Hospital #2, was inadequate to the needs of the more than 70,000 Black St. Louis citizens.

-Local Black attorney Homer G. Phillips led a campaign for a civic improvements bond issue that would provide for the construction of a larger hospital for Blacks.
-When the bond issue was passed in 1923, the city refused to allocate funding for the hospital, instead advocating a segregated addition to the original City Hospital, located in the Peabody-Darst-Webbe neighborhood and distant from the center of Black population.
+Local Black attorney Homer G. Phillips led a campaign for a civic improvements bond issue that would construct a larger hospital for Blacks.
+When the bond issue was passed in 1923, the city refused to allocate funding for the hospital, instead advocating a segregated addition to the original City Hospital, located in the Peabody-Darst-Webbe neighborhood and distant from the center of the black population.

-Phillips again led the efforts to implement the original plan for a new hospital, successfully debating the St. Louis Board of Aldermen for allocation of funds to this purpose.
+Phillips again led the efforts to implement the original plan for a new hospital, successfully debating the St. Louis Board of Aldermen to allocate funds to this purpose.
 Site acquisition resulted in the purchase of 6.3 acres.
 But, before construction could begin, Homer G. Phillips was shot and killed.
 Although two men were arrested and charged with the crime, they were acquitted; and Phillips' murder remains unsolved.

 Construction on the site began in October 1932, with the city initially using funds from the 1923 bond issue and later from the newly formed Public Works Administration.
 City architect Albert Osburg was the primary designer of the building.
 The central building was finished between 1933 and 1935, while the two wings were finished between 1936 and 1937.

-In the 1940s and 1950s it was a leader in developing the practice of intravenous feeding and treatments for gunshot wounds, ulcers, and burns.
-Not only did it house a nursing school, but also schools for training x-ray technicians, laboratory technicians and medical record-keeping.
-It also began offering training and work to foreign doctors who were being denied by other hospitals because of their race.
-After a 1955 order by Mayor Raymond Tucker to desegregate city hospitals, Homer G. Phillips began admitting patients regardless of race, color or religious beliefs.
+In the 1940s and 1950s, it was a leader in developing the practice of intravenous feeding and treatments for gunshot wounds, ulcers, and burns.
+Not only did it house a nursing school, but also schools for training x-ray technicians, laboratory technicians, and medical record-keeping.
+It also began offering training and work to foreign doctors who other hospitals denied because of their race.
+After a 1955 order by Mayor Raymond Tucker to desegregate city hospitals, Homer G. Phillips began admitting patients regardless of race, color, or religious beliefs.
 However, it remained a primarily Black institution into the 1960s, by tradition and because of the ethnic character of its neighborhood.

-In 1960, each department of the hospital was staffed by at least one Black doctor who also was a staff member of either Washington University in St. Louis or Saint Louis University, and in 1962, three-fourths of the interns at the hospital were black.
-It continued to operate after desegregation of city hospitals and continued to serve the Black community of St. Louis until its closure in 1979.
+In 1960, each hospital department was staffed by at least one Black doctor who also was a staff member of either Washington University in St. Louis or Saint Louis University.
+In 1962, three-fourths of the interns at the hospital were black.
+It continued to operate after the desegregation of city hospitals and continued to serve the Black community of St. Louis until its closure in 1979.
 By 1961, Homer G. Phillips Hospital had trained the "largest number of black doctors and nurses in the world."
 It closed as a full-service hospital in 1979.
 While vacant, it was listed as a St. Louis Landmark in 1980 and on the National Register of Historic Places in 1982.
-After being adapted for residential use, it reopened as senior living apartments in 2003.
+After being adapted for residential use, it reopened as a senior living apartments in 2003.